arunoda/meteor-up-legacy/README.md

     "MAIL_URL": "smtp://postmaster%40myapp.mailgun.org:adj87sjhd7s@smtp.mailgun.org:587/"
   },

-  //meteor-up checks if the app comes online just after the deployment
+  // Meteor Up checks if the app comes online just after the deployment
-  //before mup checks that, it will wait for no. of seconds configured below "deployCheckWaitTime": 15
+  // before mup checks that, it will wait for no. of seconds configured below "deployCheckWaitTime": 15
 }
 ```